jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

 ```

 Given a hacked wrule, replace the original with the hacked version.
-It
 The deletion logic assumes that the 'sig' and 'id' fields were left as
 in the original.